imjoy-team/ImJoy/docs/docs/user_manual.md

 ## TODO: How to use workspaces

 ## Access the Plugin Engine from a command line interface

-For advanced users, you can access the Miniconda environment from command line interface.
+For advanced users, you can access the Miniconda environment from the command line interface.

 To access this environment on **Linux or MacOS**, you need to add `~/ImJoyApp/bin` to your `$PATH`:
 ```